marvinrusinek/marvinrusinek/README.md

 ### Hi there 👋

-- 🌱 I practice learning frontend development with the Angular framework
+- 🌱 I am learning frontend development with the Angular framework.
-- 🔭 I’m currently working on web developer challenges from devchallenges.io
+- 🔭 I’m working on web developer challenges from <a href="https://www.devchallenges.io" target="_blank">devChallenges.io</a>
 - 📫 Feel free to reach me at marvinrusinek@gmail.com